CambridgeDH/CDH-cookbook/beginner/python/homework-solutions-lesson2.md

 ## Reflection
 Hopefully this reflection helped you to see how your data may be viewed differently in a coding context.

-## Summary
-There you have it: these are the main ways to declare variables, change directories, and open files in Python.

 <p class="credits">Written by Estara Arrant, 2025-04-16<br />Licence: <a href="https://creativecommons.org/licenses/by-sa/4.0/">CC BY-SA 4.0</a></p>